apache/paimon/docs/content/how-to/writing-tables.md

 1. Like purging tables, you can use `INSERT OVERWRITE` to purge data of partitions by inserting empty value to them.

 2. Method #1 does not support to drop multiple partitions.
-In case that you need to drop multiple partitions, you can submit the drop-partition job through `flink run`.
+In case that you need to drop multiple partitions, you can submit the drop_partition job through `flink run`.

 {{< tabs "purge-partitions-syntax" >}}